Nimble Advertizer technology details

 - Advertising audio has the same codec and sample rate as your input stream.
 E.g. if your stream is AAC 44.1KHz, your ads will be packaged into MP4 file with AAC audio with 44.1KHz sample rate.

-- Advertising files must be accessible for download from Nimble instance via HTTP/HTTPS URL.
+- Advertising files must either be available via local path or be accessible for download from Nimble instance via HTTP/HTTPS URL.

-- Input streams are set up and their content is available.
+- For live streaming, input streams are set up and their content is available.

 - For SLDP output: the output stream is set up and is publicly available.
 Use proper instruction from SLDP page to perform the setup.